Bellavilliers

 Bellavilliers (/fr/) is a commune in the Orne department in northwestern France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Bellavilliers, La Houdairie, Orgères and Les Ronchères.

+Two water courses flow through the commune, Le Chêne Galon and one of its tributaries a stream, the Ruisseau de chêne galon flow through the commune.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.